mcrco/obsidian/Single Variable Calculus/Real Numbers.md

 > $$
 In particular, $x>0$ iff $x \in \mathbb{R}_{+}$.

-> [!math|{"type":"lemma","number":"auto","setAsNoteMathLink":false,"title":"Transitivity of Comparator","label":"transitivity-of-comparator","_index":6}] Lemma 7 (Transitivity of Comparator).
+> [!lemma] Transitivity of Comparator
+> %% label: transitivity-of-comparator %%
 > If $a<b$ and $b<c$, then $a<c$.
 > `\begin{proof}`
 > $a<b$ and $b<c$ mean that $b-a\in \mathbb{R}_{+}$ and $c-b\in\mathbb{R}_{+}$.